Police Make Arrest In Glendale Home Invasion

 Glendale police have made an arrest in a recent home invasion case thanks to tips that came in after home security camera footage of the suspect was widely publicized.

 Kenneth Lamont Redden, 36, of the 1200 block of Bristol Lane in St. Louis, was charged Tuesday, Nov.
-26, with one count of first-degree robbery, one count of a felon in possession of a firearm and two counts of armed criminal action stemming from an armed home invasion in Glendale on Nov.
+26, with one count of first-degree robbery, one count of first-degree burglary, one count of a felon in possession of a firearm and two counts of armed criminal action stemming from an armed home invasion in Glendale on Nov.
 16, according to the St. Louis Prosecuting Attorney’s Office.
 His bond has been set at $250,000.

 “This arrest is the result of a team effort of several metropolitan law enforcement agencies,” Glendale Police Chief Jeffrey Beaton said.
 “We are very thankful for the assistance we received at the scene the day of the incident from the Warson Woods, Webster Groves, Rock Hill and St. Ann Police Departments.
 We are especially thankful for the assistance provided by the Kirkwood, St. Louis County and St. Louis Metropolitan Police departments, as well as our federal law enforcement partners and the St. Louis County Prosecuting Attorney’s Office,”